Google rank does not predict AI citation. Query intent does. If you take one thing from this guide, let it be that.

 The core problem GEO solves: when a user asks ChatGPT "what's the best CRM for small businesses?", the model gathers information from dozens of sources, synthesizes an answer, and cites a handful of URLs.
 If your page isn't among those citations, you're invisible.
 No amount of Google ranking will help, because according to our research, Google rank and AI citation have essentially zero correlation (Spearman rho = -0.02 to 0.11, all non-significant) across 19,556 queries (Lee, 2026).

-Aggarwal et al. demonstrated that targeted GEO strategies can boost content visibility in generative engine responses by up to 40%, though effectiveness varies by domain (Aggarwal et al., 2024).
+Aggarwal et al. reported up to 40% visibility improvement in their GEO-bench benchmark (Aggarwal et al., 2024), though a subsequent 3,205-page replication across 4 production platforms found the paper is one-third right: statistics density replicates (correct direction, p < 0.001 on all platforms), but citation and quotation density go the wrong direction on every platform tested (Lee, 2026c).
 More recently, Bagga et al. (2025) found that optimized content rewrites in e-commerce can significantly outperform generic heuristics, and that a stable, domain-agnostic optimization pattern may exist across product categories.

 The Insight: GEO is not a minor tweak to your SEO workflow.
 It requires understanding a fundamentally different information architecture where AI models decide what gets cited based on content features and query intent, not backlink profiles and domain authority.